-Starting October 16th, 2018, Walt Disney World changed to date-based pricing, where the price of the ticket can vary depending on what day it is used first, and then raised the prices on March 12th, 2019.
-This makes being able to figure out many of the things we used to figure out as mentioned below, and the ticket price calculator, a lot harder to do.
-We are still evaluating how to manage this.
+Starting October 16th, 2018, Walt Disney World changed to date-based pricing, where the price of the ticket can vary depending on what day it is used first, this makes direct ticket price comparisons more of a challenge.

 Prices quoted for Magic Your Way tickets below are used for example and based on the peak “start” price of a given ticket.
 See “Why do the prices change per day?” below.